-Note that the start_date and [holidays] arguments should be input as either:or
+Note that the start_date and [holidays] arguments should be input as either:

-- If you attempt to input these date arguments as text, Excel may misinterpret them, due to different date systems, or date interpretation settings.
+- If you attempt to input these date arguments as text, there is a risk that Excel may misinterpret them, due to different date systems, or date interpretation settings.

-Note also that, as recommended by Microsoft, in all three calls to the Workday function, the start_date and [holidays] arguments have been supplied as either cell references or the return value from a function (in this case the Excel Date function).
+Note also that, as recommended by Microsoft, both calls to the Workday function, the start_date and [holidays] arguments have been supplied as cell references.

 Further examples of the Excel Workday function can be found on the Microsoft Office website.

 If you get an error from the Excel Workday function this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied start_date plus the supplied days argument results in an invalid date.|

 Occurs when Excel does not recognise a function name.
 This may be because you have made a mistake when typing the Workday function name into Excel.

 Alternatively, this could be because the Analysis ToolPak add-in is not enabled in your Excel.
 You will need to enable this if you want to use the Excel Workday function.